Paul Gilger

-Paul Douglass Gilger (born October 13, 1954 in Mansfield, Ohio) is an architect, set designer, and playwright.
+Paul Douglass Gilger (born October 13, 1954 in Mansfield, Ohio) is an architect, set designer, playwright and cartographer.

 Playwrighting

 Gilger conceived the 2003 off-Broadway Jerry Herman musical revue Showtune.

 Architecture

 In 1991, Gilger was the project designer for the Industrial Light and Magic Film Studio in San Rafael, California for filmmaker George Lucas (Star Wars, Indiana Jones) and in 1989, he helped prepare conceptual designs for the Disney/MGM Film Studios in Tokyo, Japan.